 WordPress software is free, but you’ll need to have a domain name (about $14.99/year) and hosting (usually starting from $7.99/month).

-You need a domain name and web hosting for starting any type of website.
+You need a domain name and web hosting to start any type of website.

-See our guide on how to start a WordPress blog for complete step by step instructions.
+See my guide on how to start a WordPress blog for complete step-by-step instructions.

 Overall, WordPress is an excellent choice for both personal blogs as well as professional blogs.

 Bonus: Aside from creating a blog site, you can also use WordPress to create a small business website as well as an online store.
-For more details, see our detailed guide on how to make a WordPress website.
+For more information, see my detailed guide on how to make a WordPress website.

 2. Hostinger Website Builder